 Once teams are in place, they are responsible for domain improvement.
 Four factors guide their improvement path.

-First, the team must consider the type of domain problem they face.
-Is their assigned domain a low variation domain, such as accounts payable?
+First, the team must consider the type of problem domain.
+Is it a low variation domain, such as accounts payable?
 Or a high variation domain, such as dev teams, AE sales teams or the executive team?
 In low variation domains, the problem types typically follow a consistent pattern.
 In high variation domains, the problems vary.

-Second, it must take into account its team type.
+Second, team members must take into account their team’s type.
 Are we talking a technical team (i.e. a dev team), focused on digitizing a workflow?
 Or an operational team, which is focused on executing high quality human steps in the workflow?

-Third, it considers the least invasive path for executing change: can it be achieved via ad hoc individual action?
+Third, the team considers the least invasive path for executing any change: can it be achieved via ad hoc individual action?
 Or is collaborative continuous improvement required?
 Or is it such a significant change that a formal project is required?

 And fourth, it must consider the improvement scope.
 Is it within the domain team’s full control?
-Or is it a domain change that requires collaboration between operational team and technical team?
-Or does the change impact multiple domains, but within one system?
+Does it require collaboration between an operational team and technical team, both working on the same domain?
+Or does the change in question cut across domains, but within one system?
 Or does it cross systems?
+These considerations will impact who needs to be involved in the change.

 All of these factors impact the way forward.